Kapiainen/Lauhdutin/Readme.md

   - Steam game, provided that the Steam in-game overlay setting is enabled in Steam.
   - non-Steam game that has a process that can be tracked (i.e. Lauhdutin is capable of keeping track of how many hours have been spent playing the game).

+The stopping bang can also be executed manually via the context menu, if the skin fails to automatically execute it when a game stops running.

 # Changelog
+**Version 2.4.0 - 2017/03/01:**
+- Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.
+- Added sorting by total hours played.
+- Added ability to reverse the order of the list of games.
+- Fixed bugs that prevented generation of valid SteamIDs for certain non-Steam game shortcuts.
+- Added support for .url shortcuts.
+- Added context menu option for manually executing the stopping bang that is defined in the settings.
+- Added support for command line arguments in Windows shortcuts.
+- Added support for Battle.net games (not for classic games at the moment).
+- Added `battlenet:` filter.
+- Added setting for paths to folders containing Battle.net games.
+- Fixed bug that caused the name of a slot's game to show up behind transparent banners.
+- Fixed bug that caused an exception to be raised when processing non-Steam game shortcuts.
+- Fixed bug in the parsing process for banner URLs for Battle.net games.
+- GUI optimizations.

 **Version 2.3.0 - 2017/02/19:**
 - Added overlay art for generic errors.
 - Added overlays for invalid path errors for Steam and Windows shortcuts.